andrewhinh/captafied/README.md

 ### Inference Pipeline

 The user must submit a table and corresponding request regarding it.
-Optionally, there is an option to upload an image for similarity search.
-Then, we use [OpenAI's API](#credit) to generate Python code that returns one or more of the following:
+Optionally, there is an option to upload an image for similarity search, classification, etc. Then, we use [OpenAI's API](#credit) to generate Python code that returns one or more of the following:

 - pandas DataFrames
 - Python strings/f-strings